-ACTION Preserve Natural and Beneficial Functions Description Preserve natural and beneficial functions of floodplain land throug measures such as: retaining natural vegetation, restoring streambe and preserving open space in the floodplain.
-Channel work is planr by Ash Hollow, with the priority being to keep the floodplain where i but reduce residential flood risk.
-Restrictions will be placed to restronew development in the floodplain.
-Hazards Addressed Flooding Estimated Cost \$5,000+ Potential Local Funding General Fund, LPSNRD cost-share, WSF NET Lead Agency Building & Zoning Department, Floodplain Administrators Timeline 2-5 years Priority Low Status Channel improvements to Ash Hollow, between Amberly Rd. and Hwy 6.
+ACTION Preserve Natural and Beneficial Functions Description Preserve natural and beneficial functions of floodplain land through measures such as: retaining natural vegetation, restoring streambeds, and preserving open space in the floodplain.
+Channel work is planned by Ash Hollow, with the priority being to keep the floodplain where it is but reduce residential flood risk.
+Restrictions will be placed to restrict new development in the floodplain.
+Hazards Addressed Flooding Estimated Cost \$5,000+ Potential Local Funding General Fund, LPSNRD cost-share, WSF NET Lead Agency Building & Zoning Department, Floodplain Administrators Timeline 2-5 years Priority Low

+ACTION Preserve Natural and Beneficial Functions Status Channel improvements to Ash Hollow, between Amberly Rd. and Hwy 6.
 Ash Hollow stabilization work, from 134th St. to Salt Creek, was complete in Summer of 2024.
 There are no current plans in place (other than discussion) for Ash Hollow channel improvements between Hwy 6 and N 134th St.